0.0 Executive Summary

 Best Practices

-- Implement DNS over TLS (DoT) to protect query confidentiality.
+- DNS over TLS (DoT) is implemented to protect query confidentiality.

-- Restrict clients from using external DNS servers to enforce centralized control.
+- Restrict clients from using external DNS servers to enforce centralized control of the DNS service.

-- Conduct periodic negative testing to confirm only required ports are permitted.
+- Conduct periodic negative testing to confirm that only the required ports are permitted.

 Framework Alignment